 How to Determine if You Have Damaged Plumbing

 Inside your home, look first for any damp spots on your walls or floor.
 If you hear dripping or your water pressure seems to fluctuate, these are also signs that your water lines have been damaged.
-If your water meter unexpectedly spikes, you may also have damage – even if there are no obvious damaged areas in your home.
+If your water meter unexpectedly spikes, you may also have damage – even if there are no obvious damages in your home.
 Keep an eye and ear out for the next few days to make sure you are not experiencing any of these problems.

 Outside of your home, you will need to walk along your sewer line and examine it for any leaks.
 You will also need to keep an eye on your entire yard for the next few days.
 If you see any signs of puddles, wet spots, unexplained plant growth or bad smells and pests, you may have a water or sewer leak.
 These signs can be difficult to detect, so you may need to call an expert for an inspection.